 There are plenty of things that would be nice.
 As a creative with a creative team of people, there’s always another fun and thoughtful idea.
 Christmas cards!
 Community hardship funds!
 Pop-up shops!
 This year, however, my team has had to answer the question, “what’s the ROI?” more than they would have liked.
-Even with existing experimental offerings, such as Unf*ckwithable Girlfriends, I’ve made sure we're always actively analyzing the cost benefit.
+Even with existing experimental offerings, I’ve made sure we're always actively analyzing the cost benefit.
 There has to be a *financial* reason for the things we do, and I don’t feel uncomfortable saying so.

 - Forcing strained friendships.